mastodon/documentation/content/en/methods/admin/accounts.md

 permissions
 : String.
 Filter for accounts with `staff` permissions (users that can manage reports).

-role_ids
+role_ids[]
-: String.
+: Array of String.
 Filter for users with these roles.

 invited_by
 : String.
 Lookup users invited by the account with this ID.